louisaslett/PhaseType/README.md

 ## Citation

-If you use this software, please cite the following:
+If you use this software, please use the following citation:

 Aslett, L. J. M. (2012), MCMC for Inference on Phase-type and Masked System Lifetime Models, PhD thesis, Trinity College Dublin.